Irma Caldara

 Irma Angela Sofia Caldara (born 4 July 2000) is an Italian pair skater.
-With her skating partner, Riccardo Maglio, she has won four senior international medals, including gold at the 2022 Bavarian Open and 2022 Trophée Métropole Nice Côte d'Azur.
+With her skating partner, Riccardo Maglio, she has won six senior international medals, including gold at the 2022 Bavarian Open, 2022 Trophée Métropole Nice Côte d'Azur, and the 2025 Merano Ice Trophy.

 Career

 Early years

 Caldara began learning to skate in 2006.

 By 2014, she had teamed up with Edoardo Caputo to compete in junior pairs.
 Making their international debut, Caldara/Caputo took silver at the Lombardia Trophy in September 2014.

 2015–16 season: Youth Olympics

 In September 2015, Caldara/Caputo competed at two 2015–16 ISU Junior Grand Prix (JGP) events, placing tenth at both.
 In February, they finished ninth in the pairs' event at the 2016 Winter Youth Olympics in Hamar, Norway.
 They were sixth in the team event, skating as members of Team Courage.

 2016–17 season

 Caldara/Caputo took silver at the Lombardia Trophy, placed 15th at their JGP event in Germany, and then won silver at the NRW Trophy.
 In March 2017, the pair placed 15th at the 2017 World Junior Championships in Taipei.